 Having a LinkedIn and Github profile will enhance your online presence.
 These are modern-day resumes.
 So, take some time to create awesome profiles on both of these platforms.

 6. Networking and Meetups

 One of the easiest ways to land a job is by leveraging personal connections and recommendations.
 If somebody working in your dream company can recommend you for a job, there’s nothing better than that.
-You’ll surely get the job if you have a basic knowledge to crack the interview.
+You’ll surely get the job if you have the basic knowledge to crack the interview.
 At least, you’ll get an interview opportunity if you have a friend in that company.

 So, personal connections are pretty significant.
 If you can, try to make some connections with the people that work in your dream company.
 LinkedIn can help you with this.
 You can even pay them a few bucks an hour for their time to talk with you.
-It is worth to spend some time and money to build connections.
+It is worth spending some time and money to build connections.

 You know what?
 More than 80% of quality jobs are never advertised.
 Those jobs are most often snapped up by internal candidates or inside-track referrals pretty quickly.
 That’s why it is crucial to have some personal connections with the company that you like.

-One simple thing you can do is to go for meetups and conferences near your area.
+One simple thing you can do is to go to meetups and conferences near your area.
 Just go to meetup.com, and you’ll find a lot of meetups (about your industry) happening in and around your area.

 You can learn new things and make new friends by going to these meetups.
 Also, almost all the people coming there would be passionate about your field.
-Make use of these opportunities, and it will help you in your career.
+Make use of these opportunities, and they will help you in your career.

 Soft skills like marketing are as valuable as technical skills.
 Marketing skills will make you stand out from the crowd as a programmer.
 So, make sure you implement the tips that I’ve shared.
 Hopefully, you’ll have a bright future ahead.